uelichueli/swiyu-admin-ch.github.io/_pages/roadmap.md

 Other security and privacy related aspects that will be addressed include:

-- The read APIs of the base registry do not support caching yet.
+- The read APIs of the base registry do not [support caching](https://github.com/swiyu-admin-ch/eidch-registry-base-data/issues/1) yet.
-- The request and verification of a proof-of-possession before data (e.g., DIDs or a status list) can be updated/deleted from the base registry has not been implemented yet.
+- The request and verification of a [proof-of-possession](https://github.com/swiyu-admin-ch/didtoolbox-java/issues/12) before data (e.g., DIDs or a status list) can be updated/deleted from the base registry has not been implemented yet.

 ### Swiyu Trust Registry

 Missing features required by the BGEID that will be addressed until the launch of the e-ID are:

-- The tooling and process for verifying trusted identity information are not yet implemented at the FOJ.
+- [The tooling and process](https://github.com/swiyu-admin-ch/eidch-registry-trust-data/issues/1) for verifying trusted identity information are not yet implemented at the FOJ.
-- The automated verification of identifier proof-of-posessions as part of the trust registry onboarding is not yet implemented.
+- The automated verification of identifier [proof-of-possessions](https://github.com/swiyu-admin-ch/didtoolbox-java/issues/12) as part of the trust registry onboarding is not yet implemented.
-- The capabilities for anchoring VC schema and respective issuer/verifier trust statements are not yet provided (Note: These will only be available for actors fulfilling regulated functions).
+- The capabilities for anchoring [VC schema](https://github.com/swiyu-admin-ch/eidch-registry-trust-authoring/issues/1) and respective [issuer/verifier trust statements](https://github.com/swiyu-admin-ch/eidch-android-wallet/issues/21) are not yet provided (Note: These will only be available for actors fulfilling regulated functions).
 - The base registry cannot be audited yet.
-- The list and process to register non-compliant actors are not available yet.
+- The list and process to register [non-compliant actors](https://github.com/swiyu-admin-ch/eidch-registry-trust-data/issues/2) are not available yet.
 - There is no support of multiple DIDs in a single trust statement (if this feature will be provided in the future is not yet decided).

 Other security and privacy related aspects that will be addressed include:

-- The read APIs of the trust registry do not support caching yet.
+- The read APIs of the trust registry do not [support caching](https://github.com/swiyu-admin-ch/eidch-registry-base-data/issues/1) yet.
-- The capability to present trust statements directly during presentation (client-to-client)  by issuers and verifiers (to avoid unnecessary calls to the trust registry) needs to be evaluated and is not yet implemented.
+- The capability to present trust statements directly during presentation (client-to-client) by issuers and verifiers (to avoid unnecessary calls to the trust registry) needs to be [evaluated](https://github.com/swiyu-admin-ch/swiyu-admin-ch.github.io/issues/12) and is not yet implemented.

 ### Issuing (Generic Issuer & BCS)

 Missing features required by the BGEID that will be addressed until the launch of the e-ID are:

-- Key attestations to ensure hardware binding are not yet implemented or validated by the issuing components.
+- [Key attestations](https://github.com/swiyu-admin-ch/swiyu-issuer/issues/6) to ensure hardware binding are not yet implemented or validated by the issuing components.

 Other security and privacy related aspects that will be addressed include:

-- Payload encryption during issuance is not yet implemented.
+- [Payload encryption](https://github.com/swiyu-admin-ch/swiyu-verifier/issues/1) during issuance is not yet implemented.
-- The features for software-based device binding are not yet implemented.
+- The features for [software-based device binding](https://github.com/swiyu-admin-ch/eidch-ios-wallet/issues/20) are not yet implemented.
-- The capability for direct (client-to-client) presentation of issuer trust statements is not yet implemented.
+- The capability for direct [(client-to-client) presentation of issuer trust statements](https://github.com/swiyu-admin-ch/eidch-ios-wallet/issues/17) is not yet implemented.
 - A dedicated extension for managing keys through a HSM is not yet available.

 Other aspects to improve the user experience that will be addressed include:

-- The [OCA specification](https://swiyu-admin-ch.github.io/specifications/oca/) for improved credential processing and visualization is not yet implemented
+- The [OCA specification](https://swiyu-admin-ch.github.io/specifications/oca/) for improved credential processing and visualization is not yet [implemented](https://github.com/swiyu-admin-ch/eidch-ios-wallet/issues/13)

 ### Swiyu Wallet

 Missing features required by the BGEID that will be addressed until the launch of the e-ID are:

-- There is no backup (import/export) function available yet.
+- There is no [backup](https://github.com/swiyu-admin-ch/eidch-ios-wallet/issues/16) (import/export) function available yet.
 (Note: this feature will only be available for credentials that are not hardware-bound).
 - Non-compliant actors cannot be reported yet.

 Other security and privacy related aspects that will be addressed include:

-- Trust statements presented by the issuer/verifier cannot be processed.
+- [Trust statements](https://github.com/swiyu-admin-ch/eidch-android-wallet/issues/21) presented by the issuer/verifier cannot be processed.
 - The capability for verifying the check-app attestation is not yet provided.
-- The features for software-based device binding are not yet implemented.
+- The features for [software-based device binding](https://github.com/swiyu-admin-ch/eidch-ios-wallet/issues/20) are not yet implemented.
-- Payload encryption during issuance and verification flows is not yet implemented.
+- [Payload encryption during issuance and verification](https://github.com/swiyu-admin-ch/swiyu-verifier/issues/1) flows is not yet implemented.
-- There is no capability for holders to view their activities in an activity/transaction log as well as to give or deny their consent for such logging.
+- There is no capability for holders to view their activities in an [activity/transaction log](https://github.com/swiyu-admin-ch/eidch-ios-wallet/issues/15) as well as to give or deny their consent for such logging.

 Other aspects to improve the user experience that will be addressed include:

-- The [OCA specificaton](https://swiyu-admin-ch.github.io/specifications/oca/) for improved credential processing and visualization is not yet implemented.
+- The [OCA specificaton](https://swiyu-admin-ch.github.io/specifications/oca/) for improved credential processing and visualization is not yet [implemented](https://github.com/swiyu-admin-ch/eidch-ios-wallet/issues/13).
-- A combined presentation of multiple credentials is not yet possible.
+- A [combined presentation of multiple credentials](https://github.com/swiyu-admin-ch/swiyu-verifier/issues/2) is not yet possible.
-- The visualization of trust statements is not yet finalized (e.g., concerning unknown actor, not in base registry, or issuer/verifier trust statements).
+- The visualization of trust statements is not yet finalized (e.g., concerning unknown actor, not in base registry, or [issuer/verifier trust statements](https://github.com/swiyu-admin-ch/eidch-android-wallet/issues/21)).
 - The presentation of credentials offline is not yet possible.

 ### Swiyu Check App

+The swiyu [Check App for verifying the e-ID](https://github.com/swiyu-admin-ch/.github/issues/1) has not yet been implemented.

 Security and privacy related aspects that will be addressed include:

-- Payload encryption during verification flow is not yet implemented.
+- [Payload encryption](https://github.com/swiyu-admin-ch/swiyu-verifier/issues/1) during verification flow is not yet implemented.

 Aspects to improve the user experience that will be addressed include:

-- The combined verification of multiple credentials is not yet possible.
+- The [combined verification of multiple credentials](https://github.com/swiyu-admin-ch/swiyu-verifier/issues/2) is not yet possible.

 ### Swiyu Generic Verifier

 Security and privacy related aspects that will be addressed include:

-- Payload encryption during verification flow is not yet implemented.
+- [Payload encryption](https://github.com/swiyu-admin-ch/swiyu-verifier/issues/1) during verification flow is not yet implemented.

 Aspects to improve the user experience that will be addressed include:

-- The combined verification of multiple credentials is not yet possible.
+- The [combined verification of multiple credentials](https://github.com/swiyu-admin-ch/swiyu-verifier/issues/2) is not yet possible.

 ## Roadmap